gregorizeidler/Automatic_VAR_System/README.md

 ## 🚀 Features

 - **Refined Field Line Detection**
   - Uses Canny edge detection, Hough transform, and additional stabilization techniques (see `detect_lines.py` and `detect_field_lines.txt`) to accurately detect the field boundaries.
   - Further refines results with a filtering module (`refine_field_lines.py`).

 - **Adaptive Homography & Perspective Correction**
   - Corrects the camera perspective based on detected field lines using a caching mechanism to improve performance ([`adjust_perspective.py`](#)).

 - **Player Detection and Tracking**
   - **Detection:** Uses a YOLO (Ultralytics) model to detect players in each frame ([`detect_players.py`](#)).
   - **Tracking:** Leverages DeepSORT to track players across frames, ensuring consistent identification throughout the match ([`track_players.py`](#)).

 - **Intelligent VAR Line Adjustment**
   - Computes the offside line by drawing a line parallel to the field line, anchored to the defender’s position.
-The system adjusts the line’s vertical position based on the most advanced player and applies stabilization techniques to avoid jitter ([`draw_var_line.py`](#)).
+  - The system adjusts the line’s vertical position based on the most advanced player and applies stabilization techniques to avoid jitter ([`draw_var_line.py`](#)).

 - **Interactive Analysis Mode**
   - Allows users to pause the video and select key points (field line, defender, attacker) to manually adjust the analysis.
   - Provides on-screen instructions and feedback for a streamlined analysis experience.

+- **Extended Manual Tools**
+  - Supports defender/attacker selection, perspective calibration, export of still images and full analysis videos.
+  - Full set of keyboard shortcuts for ease of use (see below).

+- **Advanced Configuration Options**
+  - Tune detection thresholds, customize annotation colors, and tweak zoom/perspective for enhanced control.

 - **Video Processing and Output**
   - Processes entire matches or selected clips.
   - Saves processed output (video or analysis snapshot) with the VAR line and player annotations.

 ---